-2. The Plans Section Chief
+3. The Plans Section Chief

 The Plans Section Chief is responsible for the collection, evaluation, dissemination, and use of information about the development of the search and status of resources, and for generating plans for future shifts and days of the operation.
 On smaller operations, the ASRC IC will usually serve as Plans Section Chief himself.
-Specific duties of the Plans Section Chief include:
+Specific duties include: